How to Get Unstuck, Declutter and Restart Your Life

 Thankfully, there is one thing you can do that would enable you to stop worrying about how expensive things are.
 Instead, by focusing on this one thing, you actually position yourself mentally, emotionally and spiritually to affording more stuff in life.
 (Source)

 I know it sounds paradoxical, but that’s how powerful this single tip is.
 Excited?
 Good.
-I’ll share with you the secret at the end of this book.
+I’ll share with you the secret at this book.

 10. You always focus on how much a new experience will cost